 Ask for help from people in...

 Hearing aids amplify sounds and make them easier for the inner ear to detect.
-The electronic components of hearing aids are typically either analog or digital.
+The electronic parts of hearing aids are typically either analog or digital.

 Analog hearing aids convert sound into electrical signals, which are then amplified.
 They work like a microphone attached to an amplifier and can be programmed for different environments, such as a small room or a crowded restaurant.

 Digital hearing aids convert sound into numbers, which are then converted back into sound.
-They work like an mp3 player and can be programmed to amplify only the frequencies where your hearing loss occurs.
-In general, digital hearing aids are more flexible for matching an individual's hearing loss.
-But they are also more expensive.
+They work like an mp3 player and can be programmed to amplify only the frequencies where you have hearing loss.
+In general, digital hearing aids are more flexible.
+But they also cost more.

 Both analog and digital hearing aids come in many different models, including:

-Behind-the ear.
-Used for mild to severe hearing loss, this type of hearing aid consists of a plastic case for its electronic components that is worn behind the ear.
-The sound is transmitted through an ear mold that is inserted into the outer ear.
+Behind-the-ear.
+Used for mild to severe hearing loss, this type of hearing aid consists of a plastic case for its electronic parts that is worn behind your ear.
+The sound is transmitted through an ear mold that is placed into your outer ear.
 Because behind-the-ear aids are relatively large, they are powerful at amplifying sounds.

 Open-fit.
-Like behind-the-ear aids, open-fit hearing aids are worn behind the ear.
-Sounds are relayed through a narrow tube that is inserted into the ear canal.
+Like behind-the-ear aids, open-fit hearing aids are worn behind your ear.
+Sounds are relayed through a narrow tube that is placed into your ear canal.
 Unlike behind-the-ear aids, open-fit aids allow the canal to remain open.
 Some people prefer them because: